MicrosoftDocs/cpp-docs/docs/c-runtime-library/country-region-strings.md

 For lists of country and region names that are supported by various Windows operating system versions, see the **Language**, **Location**, and **Language tag** columns of the table in [Appendix A: Product Behavior](/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c) in \[MS-LCID]: Windows Language Code Identifier (LCID) Reference.
 For an example of code that enumerates available locale names and related values, see [NLS: Name-based APIs Sample](/windows/win32/intl/nls--name-based-apis-sample).

-## Additional supported country and region strings
+## Other supported country and region strings

-The Microsoft C run-time library implementation also supports the following additional country/region strings and abbreviations:
+The Microsoft C run-time library implementation also supports the following country/region strings and abbreviations:

 |Country/region string|Abbreviation|Equivalent locale name|
 |----------------------------|------------------|----------------------------|